syncfusion-content/blazor-docs/blazor/installation/offline-installer/how-to-install.md

 ## Command Line Uninstallation

-Syncfusion Essential Blazor can be uninstalled silently using the Command Line.
+Syncfusion&reg; Essential Blazor can be uninstalled silently using the Command Line.

-1. Run the Syncfusion Blazor installer by double-clicking it.
+1. Run the Syncfusion&reg; Blazor installer by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.

 2. The file syncfusionessentialblazor_(version).exe file will be extracted into the Temp directory.